KshitijSrivastava/ActivityAPI/README.md

 # Documentation

+# Create a dummy database

+Creates a dummy database for users and activities.

+run `python manage.py populatedb`

 # Creates a User and Activity (with time duration)

 Creates and saves in database, the details of the user along with his activity datetime.
 It also creates a user if user not present in database.